-A deep foundation is a type of foundation that transfers building loads to the earth farther down than a shallow foundation does to a subsurface layer or a range of depths, the function of deep foundations is to transmit the weight of the building to firm layers deep inside the ground.
+A deep foundation is a type of foundation that transfers building loads to the earth farther down than a shallow foundation does to a subsurface layer or a range of depths, the function of deep foundations is to transmit the weight of the building to the firm layers deep inside the ground.

 Here we will learn about deep foundation, types of deep foundation & much more.